 Fab Finds: These are useful (and fun!) things I find I couldn’t possibly keep to myself.

-How To: There’s plenty to learn in the kitchen, and sometimes you just need a “How To” on cutting up a whole chicken, or getting ALL the tomato paste out of the can.
+Tools & Techniques: There’s plenty to learn in the kitchen, and sometimes you just need a little direction on cutting up a whole chicken, or getting ALL the tomato paste out of the can.

 Inpsiration when watching an artisan work, adventures while eating out, drinking coffee with a friend, eating someone’s delicious homemade dish, and visiting local markets.
 This is where I find inspiration.